Deal alert! Northwest, our favorite company, is forming

 How to apply for an EIN online

-If you don’t have an SSN or ITIN, you can still get an EIN for your Wyoming LLC.
-You just can’t apply for an EIN online.
+If you’re a non-US resident (and don’t have an SSN or ITIN), you can still get an EIN for your Wyoming LLC.
+You just can’t apply for a Federal tax EIN online.

 How to get an EIN without an SSN or ITIN

-The method you used to apply for an EIN will determine how you receive your EIN Confirmation Letter.
+The method you use to apply for an EIN will determine how you receive your EIN Confirmation Letter.
+If you apply online, you can download the EIN Confirmation Letter at the end.
+If you mail or fax SS-4, the IRS mails your EIN Confirmation Letter.

-Here is what the EIN Confirmation Letter for an LLC looks like:
+Here is what the EIN Confirmation Letter looks like:

 LLC Business Bank Account